Cosmos-Logic-Institute-CLI/Infinite-Vessel/README.md

 * **Guided Groove System**: The skeletal surface is patterned with grooves following bio-mechanical paths to constrain the movement trajectories of HMA muscle bundles.
 * **Embedded Functional Layers**: Inner groove walls are coated with **Phase Change Materials (PCM)** for instantaneous thermal buffering; integrated high-density superconductive coils for electromagnetic induction.
 * **Hollow Channels**: The skeletal interior serves as the primary circulation conduit for FEVF blood, providing both hydraulic transmission and cooling functions.

+#### 2.4 Pre-programmed Reflexive Neuro-Mechanics

+**"Nervous System: Pre-programmed Reflexive Neuro-Mechanics"** Muscles engineered via pre-programming technology possess diverse, built-in conditional reflexes.
+For instance, the **non-linear stroke ratios** and **adaptive damping** are physically encoded within the limb's locomotion mechanics.
+The system distinguishes between **fast-twitch muscle groups** for rapid bursts and **slow-twitch muscle groups** for sustained support.
+This structural pre-programming allows the robot to achieve a natural gait and "physics-level" robustness without reliance on centralized control, enabling instantaneous response to environmental perturbations.

 ---